 McMurrich Sprouts Daycare Program Statement

 McMurrich Sprouts Daycare (Sprouts) is a non-profit childcare centre located in McMurrich Public School.
-We have eight distinct 12 month programs: Baby Sprouts, Little Sprouts (Toddlers), Big Sprouts and Bean Sprouts (Preschool), Dragons and Geckos (Junior and Senior Kindergarten) and Spacers and Rockets (Grade 1-6).
+We have nine distinct 12 month programs: Baby Sprouts (Infants), Little Sprouts (Toddlers), Big Sprouts and Bean Sprouts (Preschool), Dragons (Junior and Senior Kindergarten), Geckos (Senior Kindergarten & Grade 1), Jets (Grade 1-2), Spacers (Grade 1-5) and Rockets (Grade 5-6).
 At Sprouts each child has the unique opportunity of growing up here: starting as an infant and ending as a graduate into middle school.
 Subsequently, our staff have the distinctive opportunity of facilitating children sprouting at Sprouts!